LedgerWorks/eth-playground/README.md

 #### Deploy to Avalanche Fuji Network

 To deploy to Fuji, run `NETWORK=fuji npm run hardhat:deploy`.
 If you haven't set your `PRIVATE_KEY` environment variable, you'll need to do that as well.

+#### Deploy to Ethereum Sepolia Network

+To deploy to Fuji, run `NETWORK=sepolia npm run hardhat:deploy`.
+If you haven't set your `PRIVATE_KEY` environment variable, you'll need to do that as well.